The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 - Position-related Fitness

-Regardless of subject matter, you need to answer each question intelligently with poise, and a pleasant yet professional demeanor.
+Regardless of subject matter, you need to answer each question intelligently with poise, and a pleasant yet professional demeanor in your job interview.
 Employers have seen enough of your statistics and background online or on paper, they need to see how you perform in terms of critical thinking, problem solving, and other important tasks.
 They also look forward to learning what kind of personality you have and how that can blend with the workplace team.

 Common Interview Questions to Expect About Your Personality

 Questions about your personality and personal characteristics are among the most common raised in hiring situations.
 Prospective employers want to know what type of person they could be working alongside every day.
-The following are some routine interview questions regarding personality and how to best answer them to showcase the best of you.
+The following are some of the more routine common interview questions regarding personality and how to best answer them to showcase the best of you during a job interview.

 1. Can You Please Tell Me About Yourself?